 Assess Financial Conditions

-You need to be a risk taker to buy before you sell.
-Why?
-Well, because you’re taking a gamble that you’ll sell your first home sooner, rather than later.
-Plus, you’ll have to cope with more stress.
-Nevertheless, if you can handle this, then buying before you sell just may work for you.
+You need to be a risk taker to buy before you sell, and you’ll have to cope with greater financial stress.
+Nevertheless, if you can handle these aspects, then buying before you sell just may work for you.